Hero image desktop Hero image mobile

 Did you know?

-• Feed additives can significantly reduce methane emissions from cattle.
-In feedlot trials, red Asparagopsis and Bovaer®10 have achieved up to 90% less methane. and more work is being done to understand their potential for grazing cattle2.
+• Feed additives such as red seaweed or Bovaer® can significantly reduce methane emissions from cattle.
+In Australian feedlot research trials, Asparagopsis taxiformis (red seaweed) and Bovaer®10 have reduced methane between 15 - 90% when fed daily to cattle.
+Research is underway to understand their potential for grazing cattle2.

 • Farmers looking after the land and biodiversity can also increase the amount of carbon sequestered in soils and vegetation on property.